monistode/ISA-docs/RISC_stack.md

 Pop an address from the memory stack and set it as the *absolute* address to execute next (set `PC` to it instead of incrementing it).

-### CMP

-`cmp`

-`cmp $num`

-Pop the two top values from the register stack and set the flags - `CF`, `ZF`, `OF`, `SF` - as if it's performing a subtraction operation.

-TODO: figure out an opcode for this, as it does not exist in the implementation, only in the documentation

-TODO: figure out whether it should pop the values from the stack

 ### CMPE

 `cmpe` (compare equals) - `011000`